MStenke/labs/calm/lab8/calm_workshop_lab8_marketplace.rst

 **Note:** You must be logged in as Admin or have an Admin role to access the *Marketplace Manager*

 Navigate to the Marketplace Manager by clicking (|image6|) icon located on the left tool ribbon.
 This will open the Marketplace Manager where Blueprints are staged for Marketplace publication.
-Scrolling through the Blueprints, you will not sfind the Blueprint published from the *Blueprint Workspace*.
-This is becuase the Blueprnt requires approval.
+Scrolling through the Blueprints, you will not find the Blueprint published from the *Blueprint Workspace*.
+This is becuase the Blueprint requires approval.

 To approve the Blueprint, click the *Approval Pending* action located along the top tool-bar of the *Marketplace Manager*.